Girish-Krishnan/ECE253-Project/README.md

 ### `scripts/frame_scrubber.py`

 This tool lets you step through video frames, view them interactively, and save specific frames as images.

+### `scripts/fast_aplr_wrapper.py`

+This script wraps the `fast-alpr` repository into a Python script to make it easier to use.
+It takes in an image file and outputs the results of the `fast-alpr` repository.

 #### Basic Usage